Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 2. Continuous Feedback

-Gone are the days of waiting for an annual review to understand how an employee is performing.
-Modern performance management emphasizes continuous feedback throughout the year, helping employees adjust their efforts in real-time.
-Regular feedback sessions foster open communication and allow for more agile adjustments to performance.
+Now is a long, long way from having to wait for an annual review to gain an understanding of how an employee is performing.
+Modern performance management emphasizes not only year-round continuous feedback but also helping employees adjust their efforts accordingly and in real time.
+Openness in communication and more agile adjustments are a result of regular feedback sessions.

-Feedback within a performance management system model can come in many forms, from informal conversations to more structured performance reviews.
-The aim is to provide employees with timely insights into their progress and areas where they can improve.
+Feedback in a performance management system model can be taken in various forms ranging from informal discussions to more structured performance reviews.
+This is aimed at offering employees pertinent insights into the progress made and what they need to do better.

 3. Performance Evaluation